Painting and Decorating NVQ Courses

 What are National Vocational Qualifications?

 NVQ’s are set at different levels.
 Level One is Foundation Level – this is where somebody would be if they had attended a basic City & Guilds or Construction Skills course.
 They usually take ten to twenty days of training.
 Level Two is a “Skilled Trades” level.
-This is the qualification the vast majority of site workers have and the one that gets the CSCS “Skilled Worker” Blue Card.
+This is the qualification the vast majority of site workers have and the one that gets the Painter’s CSCS “Skilled Worker” Blue Card.
 Level Three is a Supervisory level – somebody who has the skills to lead a team of trades on site and is able to undertake or oversee more complex work.
 They have a Gold “Supervisor” CSCS Card.
 Level Four and above are management level qualifications and holders of these have access to the CSCS Black Card.
-You can see how the CSCS Card Scheme operates here.
+Learn more about the CSCS Card Scheme.

 There are two parts to the Painting and Decorating NVQ Level 2 – The Diploma and the actual workplace assessment.